 Depending on your floor material, water can seep underneath into the foundation and cause damage to your home’s structure.

 S.T.O.P. uses special equipment such as pumps and shop vacs to clean the dirty water.
 They have large commercial fans that dry the room and provide clear access for repairs.
 If your bathroom is flooded and you are looking for restoration and cleaning services, then contact them.
-Service Team of Professionals offers its services in Las Vegas, North Las Vegas, Henderson and many other areas.
+STOP Restoration offers its services in Las Vegas, North Las Vegas, Henderson and many other areas.
 To know more about their services, call at 702-803-3094.